White Island (Otago): Name

-The island's Māori name is Ponuiahine - also given as 'Pomuiahine'.
+The island's te reo Māori name is Ponuiahine - also given as 'Pomuiahine'.
 It has been translated, probably too literally, as 'The girl's great night', giving rise to witty suggestions as to why that might be.
 Goodall and Griffiths suggested it should be understood as 'Pou-nui-a-Hine, referring to a post being a memorial to some significant event involving Hine'.
 They observe 'Hine' can be a man's name but clearly this suggestion leaves open the original ribald speculations.
 As a place for a lovers' tryst it seems unpromising.

 Ragged Rock

 White Island may be the 'Ragged Rock' where the Sydney sealer Brothers, chartered by Robert Campbell and under the command of Robert Mason landed three men out of a gang of eleven in November 1809.
 William Tucker who later settled at Whareakeake (Murdering Beach), near Otago Heads, was in the gang.
 Alternatively Ragged Rock may be Green Island.